nxing21/Color-Splash/README.md

 # Color-Splash
-A personal project I completed.
-See ColorSplash.docx for details about the project.
+A personal project I completed in MATLAB.

 How to use it?